DFE-Digital/get-into-teaching-app/app/views/content/fund-your-training/if-youre-disabled.md

     If you are disabled there is financial and practical support available to help you train.
 related_content:
-    Who do you want to teach?  : "/blog/choosing-the-right-teacher-training-course-provider" Overcoming challenges to become a teacher: hearing impairment : "/train-to-be-a-teacher/get-school-experience" Overcoming challenges to become a teacher: autism : "/blog/a-diary-of-a-trainee-teacher"
+    Who do you want to teach?  : "/blog/choosing-the-right-teacher-training-course-provider" Overcoming challenges to become a teacher - hearing impairment : "/train-to-be-a-teacher/get-school-experience" Overcoming challenges to become a teacher - autism : "blog/a-diary-of-a-trainee-teacher"
 promo_content:
     -
     -